Table of Contents

 Meters are automatically read via the Climkit Gateway (or a third-party API or FTP service).

-Readings are primarily the index of the meter, but there may also be consumption data sent as with the GRD meters, for example.
+In most cases, the readings are the meter's index, but there can also be consumption data sent, as with the GRD meters for example.

 All this data is then processed on our servers.

-The processing of readings is configured through what is called schemes.
+The processing of readings is configured through what are called schemes.
 These schemes are specific to each type of meter.
-We will have different schemes for water, heating, and electricity.
+There will be different schemes for water, heating, and electricity.

 Available Meter Types: